ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 277-283
+GENERATED FROM PYTHON SOURCE LINES 279-285

 Extend analysis end time for a restarted run
 --------------------------------------------

-Access the `case` API for file handling and persistence.
+Access the ``case`` API for file handling and persistence.
-Use this to completely clear the current case and reload from the case saved during the solve.
+Use this to completely clear the current case and reload from the one saved during the solve.

 ..
-GENERATED FROM PYTHON SOURCE LINES 283-288
+GENERATED FROM PYTHON SOURCE LINES 285-290

 .. code-block:: default